 Stay on top of the teacher recommendations and transcripts.
 Don't leave these until the last minute.
 Transcripts take time to prepare and certify.
 Teachers are busy people who will appreciate lots of advance time to draft a thoughtful recommendation for your child.

 Pay the application fees.
-Most schools will acept credit card payments online.
+Most schools will accept credit card payments online.
 Let the school know if you cannot afford the application fees.

 If you applied to a school with a January deadline, you will receive an admissions letter in mid-March.
 If it is a thin envelope, you probably were rejected.
 If it is a thick envelope, it will contain an acceptance letter together with forms which must be completed and returned together with a deposit in order to hold your place in the class.
 It is also possible that the school didn't accept you just yet, but instead put you on a waitlist.
 If that's the case you will have to wait until sometime in April before hearing whether or not you have a place.

-Remember: a private school does NOT have to accept your child.
+You have other options if your application is rejected.
+A private school does NOT have to accept your child.
 Private schools can be as picky as they want to be and there is absolutely nothing you can do about it.
-Unlike public schools who must take every student who resides in their district, private schools select their students on the basis of certain standards and, most importantly, how the application will fit into the school community.
+Unlike public schools which must take every student who resides in their district, private schools select their students on the basis of certain standards and, most importantly, how the application will fit into the school community.